Links on SoundGuys may earn us a commission. Learn more.

 The Nothing Ear 1 also supports mono listening, simply by leaving one of the earbuds inside the charging case.

-We have a full article breaking down the differences between the Apple AirPods Pro and Apple AirPods (3rd generation).
-To summarize, the AirPods Pro (3rd generation) doesn’t feature passive isolation or active noise cancelling, and therefore is not very usable in noisy environments.
-Most people should stomach the cost and get the AirPods Pro, or look to an alternative option from another brand.
+We have a full article breaking down the differences between the Apple AirPods Pro (1st generation) and Apple AirPods (3rd generation).
+To summarize, the AirPods Pro (1st generation) (3rd generation) doesn’t feature passive isolation or active noise cancelling, and therefore is not very usable in noisy environments.
+Most people should stomach the cost and get the AirPods Pro (1st generation), or look to an alternative option from another brand.